What is Value Engineering?

 During World War II, General Electric inaugurated a process they called Value Analysis.
 Due to the shortage of materials in that period, the company needed to find substitutes.
 As they found options that were available, cost less, and performed equally well or better, Value Analysis became a process inherent in their operational approach.

 The US Navy then realized they could benefit by using Value Analysis and approached General Electric for collaboration with their engineering resources.
 Following the war, the Navy began to use Value Analysis, taught it to their naval officers, and changed the terminology to Value Engineering.

-The original VaVe approach focuses on function-driven re-design of products.
+The original Value Engineering (VaVe) approach focuses on function-driven re-design of products.
 We enhanced that approach over the past 20 years to a holistic product-related improvement strategy.
-We just call it Value Engineering (VaVe), and it covers many levers for EBITDA improvement: market analysis, competitive landscape, value proposition heat map (variants, base vs options, packages, services, etc.), spare parts business, voice of customer (VoC), product benchmarking (internal, external, similar industries), product teardown, design for manufacturability and assembly, level of vertical integration, direct supplier participation voice of the shopfloor (VoS), cost of poor quality (COPQ) before and after sales, demand for retro-fitting, functional product analysis and challenges, lab tests and other available data vs simulation software data and use, supplier input, parametric and reverse costing.
+We just call it Value Engineering (VaVe), and it covers many levers for EBITDA improvement: market analysis, competitive landscape, value proposition heat map (variants, base vs options, packages, services, etc.), spare parts business, voice of customer (VoC), product benchmarking (internal, external, similar industries), product teardown, design for manufacturability, assembly and service, level of vertical integration, direct supplier participation, voice of the shopfloor (VoS), cost of poor quality (COPQ) before and after sales, demand for retro-fitting, functional product analysis and challenges, lab tests and other available data vs simulation software data and use, supplier input, parametric and reverse costing.